Center for Aging Research

 In January 2001, the Center for Aging and Adult Studies was reactivated as the Center for Aging Research.
 This center operates through the University of North Florida's College of Health and is designated as an official Type II Center by the State University System (SUS).
 The Center is actively pursuing funding through grants and contract activities.
 The Center's goal is to implement ongoing research on aging service issues and serve as a centralized information resource center for senior services in the northeast Florida region.

-The mission of the University of North Florida Center for Aging Research is to facilitate and support interdisciplinary research that seeks to identify, evaluate and disseminate new knowledge related to health and social services needed to ensure an optimum quality of life for our growing elderly population.
+The mission of the UNF Center for Aging Research is to facilitate and support interdisciplinary research that seeks to identify, evaluate and disseminate new knowledge related to health, equity and social services needed to ensure an optimum quality of life for our growing Older Adult population

 - Conduct original, collaborative research in the public and private aging services field including research related to the physical, psychological, and social process of aging.